The following committees provide governance for Information Technology issues that affect the larger University of Virginia community:

 Identity and Access Management (IAM) Advisory Committee

-The Identity and Access Management (IAM) Advisory Committee advises the Deputy CIO (designated as the IAM Data Steward) on IAM data governance issues pertaining to identity life cycle management, role/attribute-based provisioning, IAM integrations, and other identity-related data issues.
+The Identity and Access Management (IAM) Advisory Committee advises the Interim Vice President and Chief Information Officer (designated as the IAM Data Steward) on IAM data governance issues pertaining to identity life cycle management, role/attribute-based provisioning, IAM integrations, and other identity-related data issues.
 The Committee also proposes IAM initiatives, enhancements, and process improvements for consideration and may assist in prioritizing IAM development activities.

 Office 365 Advisory Committee

-The Office 365 Advisory Committee advises ITS on the implementation of Office 365 for UVa students (the same platform used by UVa faculty and staff), in an effort to reduce barriers to communication and collaboration and to enable UVa faculty, staff and students to work across traditional boundaries.
-The Committee advises and makes recommendations regarding the transition from Google to Office 365, the provisioning of Office 365 for new and continuing students, the overall implementation timeline, and other considerations to ensure a smooth transition.
-The Advisory Committee also advises ITS regarding other matters pertaining to email in general, including email authentication protocols, UVa’s G-Suite platform, or other related email topics, as necessary.
+The Microsoft O365 Advisory Committee advises ITS on the adoption and expansion of Microsoft 365 tools in an effort to reduce barriers to communication and collaboration and to enable UVa faculty, staff, and students to work across traditional boundaries.
+The Committee advises and makes recommendations regarding the ongoing transition of students from Google to Microsoft 365 and our move to a common collaboration platform for UVA.
+The Committee provides input to the automated provisioning of Microsoft 365 for new and continuing students, faculty, and staff.
+Further, the Advisory Committee advises ITS regarding other matters pertaining to email, calendaring, and related productivity tools as necessary.

 Learning Management System (LMS) Project Steering Committee